 Leaders know what they value.
 They also recognize the importance of ethical behavior.
 The best leaders exhibit both their core values and their ethics in their leadership style and actions.
 Your leadership ethics and values should be visible because you live them in your actions every single day.

-In "Trust Rules: The Most Important Secret," three constructs of trust are explored.
-Dr. Duane C. Tway calls trust a construct because it is constructed of these three components: “the capacity for trusting, the perception of competence, and the perception of intentions.”
+Three constructs of trust are suggested by Dr. Duane C. Tway.
+He calls trust a construct because it is constructed of these three components: “the capacity for trusting, the perception of competence, and the perception of intentions.”

 Workplace ethics take the same route.
 If the organization's leadership has a code of conduct and ethical expectations, they become an organization joke if the leaders fail to live up to their published code.
 Leaders that exhibit ethical behavior powerfully influence the actions of others.